 This condition is most commonly seen in populations of Northern European/Scandinavian descent.
 It is relatively uncommon in Southern European and South American populations and is rare in Africans and Asians.
-Males are affected in a 2:1 ratio compared to women, with the disease also affecting men more severely.
+Males are affected by a 2:1 ratio compared to women, with the disease also affecting men more severely.
 Younger age of onset is also associated with increased severity of disease progression.

-The pathophysiology of Dupuytren disease involves abnormal myofibroblastic growth in the hand.
+The pathophysiology of Dupuytrens disease involves abnormal myofibroblastic growth in the hand.
 Type III collagen predominates, which under a nondisease state would be Type I collagen.
 The numerous cytokines involved include interleukin-1, transforming growth factor beta 1, transforming growth factor beta-2, epidermal growth factor, platelet-derived growth factor, and connective tissue growth factor.
-Dupuytren contracture progresses through three phases: (1) proliferative, (2) involution, and (3) residual.
+Dupuytren's contracture progresses through three phases: (1) proliferative, (2) involution, and (3) residual.
 The proliferative phase has a characteristically high concentration of immature myofibroblasts and fibroblasts arranged in a whorled pattern.
 In the involution phase, fibroblasts become aligned in the longitudinal axis of the hand following lines of tension.
 In the residual phase, relatively acellular collagen-rich chords remain causing contracture deformity.

 Risk factors for increased severity and recurrence of disease after treatment include male gender, onset before age 50, bilateral disease, sibling/parent involvement, or the presence of Garrod pads, Ledderhose, or Peyronies diseases.

-A histologic analysis reveals myofibroblasts and fibroblasts.
+Histologic analysis reveals myofibroblasts and fibroblasts.
 Myofibroblasts have contractile actin microfilaments which align with the long axis of the cell.
 Myofibroblasts interconnect themselves with fibronectin and extracellular fibrils.
 Type III collagen predominates in the extracellular matrix.

-Indications for treatment are based on the effects of disease on the patient's quality of life.
+Indications for treatment are based on the effects of the disease on the patient's quality of life.
 Many patients with a positive tabletop test, MCP contracture of 30 degrees, or PIP contracture of 15 to 20 degrees will elect to have treatment.

-Collagenase injections provide a minimally invasive treatment derived from Clostridium Histolyticum.
+Collagenase injection: Collagenase injections provide a minimally invasive treatment derived from Clostridium Histolyticum.
 The injected enzyme is a metalloprotease that lyses collagen (sparing Type IV collagen which is needed in the basement membrane of blood vessels and nerves).
 Treatment typically consists of 0.25 mL for MCP and 0.20 mL for PIP contractures delivered subcutaneously directly into the cord with a needle.
 The affected digit is manipulated under local anesthesia at 24 to 48 hours after injection.
 Night extension splinting is maintained for 6 months.
-Collagenase injections have been shown to result in 75% contracture reduction with a 35% recurrence rate.
+Collagenase injections have been shown to result in a 75% contracture reduction with a 35% recurrence rate.
 Complications of injections include edema, skin tearing, tendon rupture, complex regional pain syndrome, and pulley rupture.

 Complications of fasciectomy include skin necrosis, hematoma (most common complication), flare reaction, neurovascular injury, digital ischemia, swelling, and infection.